Siteation/magento2-hyva-icons-flags/README.md

 [![Hyva Themes Module](https://img.shields.io/badge/Hyva_Themes-Module-3df0af.svg?longCache=true&style=for-the-badge)](https://hyva.io/)
 ![License](https://img.shields.io/github/license/siteation/magento2-hyva-icons-flags?color=%23234&style=for-the-badge)

-This Magento 2 module adds the option to use [Flagpack](https://flagpack.xyz/) in your Hyvä frontend.
+This Magento 2 module adds the option to use [Flagpack](https://flagpack.xyz/) icons in your Hyvä frontend.

 This requires that you have a working Hyvä frontend, this icon pack was made specifically for Hyvä Themes and will not work out of the box with any other frontend.